mikewacker/age-verification/DESIGN.md

 A hash function has the latter property, but what has both properties?
 An HMAC.

-While we do not need a message authentication code (MAC), we do need one of the security properties of an HMAC: it is impossible to compute the HMAC of a message if you do not know the secret key.
+While we do not need a message authentication code (MAC), we do need one of the security properties of an HMAC:

+- It is impossible to compute the HMAC of a message if you do not know the secret key.
-Ergo, if the new ID is the HMAC of the original ID, then it is impossible to compute the new ID from the original ID if you do not know the secret key.
+- Ergo, if the new ID is the HMAC of the original ID, then it is impossible to compute the new ID from the original ID if you do not know the secret key.

 If an HMAC-SHA256 is used, the new ID will also conveniently have the same number of bits as the original ID.

-**Tradeoff: Changing Keys**
+#### [Tradeoff] Changing Keys

 If you store any long-term keys, you should change them at a regular but infrequent interval;
 rotating in a new key once a year is a common option.

-However, since the new ID depends on the original ID and the key, if you change the key, you also change the new ID.
+- Since the new ID depends on the original ID and the key, if you change the key, you also change the new ID.
-Thus, whenever the key for Pop changes, Pop will need to make every account re-verify to get an updated ID&mdash;though it can establish a grace period of, e.g., one week.
+- Whenever the key for Pop changes, Pop will need to make every account re-verify to get an updated ID.
+    - However, it can establish a grace period of, e.g., one week.

 Since this is a very infrequent occurrence, that tradeoff is fine.

-**Other Consideration: Surreptitious Forwarding**
+#### [Other Consideration] Surreptitious Forwarding

 What if somebody tries to take his age certificate for Crackle, and use it for Pop instead?

-If Crackle decides to go rogue, this becomes a legitimate concern.
+- If Crackle decides to go rogue, this becomes a legitimate concern.
-And since a person now has a different ID on each site, one person could verify multiple accounts on Pop: one using his age certificate for Pop, and another using his age certificate for Crackle.
+- Since a person now has a different ID on each site, one person could verify multiple accounts on Pop:
+     - one using his age certificate for Pop
+     - another using his age certificate for Crackle

 Of course, there's an easy fix here: put the recipient on the age certificate.
 (We already do this.)
 Pop will reject an age certificate if it sees that the recipient is Crackle.